OpenGamma/OG-Platform/docs/og-analytics/multi-curve-implementation.rst

 In the first implementation, the Ibor-forward rates are obtained through pseudo-discount factors.
 This is the standard implementation of forward curves as described in most literature.

 In the second implementation, the Ibor-forward rates are obtained directly and described by a **DoublesCurve**.
 The interpolation scheme, if any, will be applied to the forward rates directly.
-The theory behind this implementation  is described in (Henrard, 2014, Section 3.2).
+The theory behind this implementation  is described in [HEN.2014.1]_ (Section 3.2).

 **Decorated provider**